grandma-collaboration/grandma-cookbook/doc2/9_FA_Checklist.md

 - Update all reporting in GRANDMA observations in sources and GCN event pages.

 ## 9.4 In Case of a New GW Alert
-- Check the status and write a report in #observations (including type of source, etc.).
+- Check the status and write a report in #observations (including type of source, etc.). **NOTE:** For all GW alerts in #gwalerts, you need to report their name, 90/50% and distance into the observations channel.
+You need to say whether there is follow up or not.
+It is important to do this in order to make sure all alerts have been responded to and that all activity is up to date.
-- Add the name of the SXX in SkyPortal by going to the event page under GW/GRB/Neutrino and clicking on the ‘+’ sign at the top right (next to interactions).
+- If there is a new alert and follow up, Add the name of the SXX in SkyPortal by going to the event page under GW/GRB/Neutrino and clicking on the ‘+’ sign at the top right (next to interactions).
 Add the corresponding SXX name tag to the event.
 - If no follow-up is required, remove GO GRANDMA and add Not-Icare.
 - If follow-up is required, prepare to receive notifications from the telescope teams regarding their observation plans.
 If they don’t respond, contact them and annotate everything in the GCN event page of SkyPortal.
 - Inform the next shifters about what they should track for the next 72 hours.